Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Jxh8kvtUuxY,46.3463,56.38966666666667.md

 ### Transcript

-> so the gas that's coming is going to be nitrogen gas with it will be a new resource node type that you will extract the gas from and you will do that via a new
+> so the gas that's coming is going to be nitrogen gas with it will be a new resource node type that you will extract the gas from and you will do that via a new extraction method so there will be three kinds of resource welds